ninn-kou/flockr/README.md

 We could solve this trivially by storing the user ID of the logged in user on the front end, and every time the front end (from Sally and Bob) calls your background, they just sent a user ID.
 This solves our first problem (1), but doesn't solve our second problem!
 Because someone could just "hack" the front end and change their user id and then log themselves in as someone else.

 To solve this when a user logs in or registers the backend should return a "token" (an authorisation hash) that the front end will store and pass into most of your functions in future.
-When these "authorised" functions are called, you can check if a token is valid, and determine the user ID.
+When these "authorised" functions are called, those tokens returned from register/login will be passed into those functions, and from there you can check if a token is valid, and determine the user ID.

 ### 6.5.
 Pagination (Not required for iteration 1)
 The behaviour in which channel_messages returns data is called **pagination**.
 It's a commonly used method when it comes to getting theoretially unbounded amounts of data from a server to display on a page in chunks.
 Most of the timelines you know and love - Facebook, Instagram, LinkedIn - do this.